mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Go's `switch` statement is similar to that in other languages, but it can switch on expressions of any type.
-Braces around body are required.
+Braces around the body are required.

 Case values can be literal values or expressions.
-The `case` keyword can be followed by any number of comma separated expressions.
+The `case` keyword can be followed by any number of comma-separated expressions.
 Matching any of them causes the statements for that case to be executed.
-Case blocks do not fall through by default so `break` statements are not needed.
+Case blocks do not fall through to the next by default so `break` statements are not needed.
-If it is desirable to fall through from one case to the next, the `fallthrough` keyword enables this.
+If it is desirable to fall through, use the `fallthrough` keyword.

-A basic `switch` statement looks like:
+A basic `switch` statement looks like the following:

 ```go
 switch name {